Click on the gallery images to enlarge!

 You can choose to install via Gog Galaxy or use the stand alone installer.
 I can’t vouch for Gog Galaxy, which is supposed to enable you to play with Steam users in the multiplayer games.
 I have heard you can roll back updates if you use it.
 I’d recommend either way downloading and installing in a separate directory with the stand alone and at least making a back up (zip the files, store on an external drive or the Cloud) in case they ever lose the licenses or the site vanishes.

-Gog used to have great support, but lately they’ve apparently they’ve fallen on hard times and now are reduced to a support bot.
-I had no luck with that.
-They just have the basic per game troubleshooting and the forums of other players to help there now.
+Gog used to have great support, but its not quite as good as it used to be.
+I felt I had trouble communicating my last issues.
+They have the basic per game troubleshooting and the forums of other players to help there now.

 STEAM